konpapp/curly-spoon/CS50/README.md

   Loads a dictionary file and scans a text file tracking mispelled words.

 - **dna.py**\
-  Reads a DNA sequence from a text file, and compares it to database (csv file format) to identify person.
+  Reads a DNA sequence from a text file, and compares it to database (csv file format) to identify matching person.

 - **filters.c**\
   Functions for image filtering (Grayscale, Sepia, Reflection, Blur, Edges).